Blu3wolf/BMS-Docs/Acronyms.md

 TOT | Time on Target |
 TRANS | Transfer |
 TRANS | Transmission | MITL Weapon stage.
+TRANS ALT | Transition Altitude |  The altitude where local altimeter setting is switched with universal altimeter setting (29.92 inch of mercury – N.A. in Falcon).
+From ground to Transition altitude, we refer to altitude in feet.
+TRANS LEVEL |  Above the Trans Level, we refer to altitude in flight level (20000ft = FL200) Descending from FL150 to 3500ft with a trans level of FL70, we will switch universal altimeter setting from 29.92 to local altimeter setting at FL70 (7000ft).
 TRIM | Trim | Yaw, Pitch or Rudder Trim.
 TRP | Trapped | Trapped Fuel condition.
 TRNG | Training |